pypa/distlib/docs/overview.rst

   subdirectories.
 * The package ``distlib.resources``, which allows access to data files stored in Python packages, both in the file system and in .zip files.
+* The package ``distlib.scripts``, which allows installing of scripts with adjustment of shebang lines and support for native Windows executable launchers.

 Python version and platform compatibility
 -----------------------------------------